 Click here to subscribe to our print edition!

 For Daniel, it was a stopover in Hong Kong to take in the sights and sounds of the city and – in what is believed to be a first for a Red Bull Racing driver – challenge a Red Bull Skipping world record holder to a duel.

 Teaming-up with Chu Ting Timothy Ho, Daniel got to test how good his fitness regime really was with a series of skipping routines followed by a one minutes skip-off.
-Despite excellent stamina and a surprisingly good sense of rhythm, Daniel was, of course, soundly beaten, before Chu Ting talked him through a number of rope tricks that left the Australia tied up in both the physical and metaphorical sense.
+Despite excellent stamina and a surprisingly good sense of rhythm, Daniel was, of course, soundly beaten, before Chu Ting talked him through a number of rope tricks that left Australia tied up in both the physical and metaphorical sense.

-After the rope work Daniel got to do a few things he’s rather more practiced at.
+After the rope work, Daniel got to do a few things he’s rather more practised at.
 First lunch in a local street market that started with pancakes and curried fish balls, moved through the gears with dim sum and crossed the line with a taste test that included pretty much everything from chicken feet to pork dumplings.
 There was even penguin on the menu.
 But we’re pretty sure it wasn’t actual penguin.